26 Nov The 2023 Holiday Gift Guide for Pets

 We know how tempting it is to buy those Christmas-themed rawhide chews from the store, but these treats can be very dangerous to your pet.
 They commonly contain chemicals that could cause serious health issues.
 Furthermore, many dogs don’t simply chew on the rawhide bone but prefer to bite large pieces off and swallow.
 These bones absorb water and can swell in the stomach, rendering them unable to pass through the intestines.

 Marrow bones are a popular and inexpensive dog toy.
-However, they come with risks.
+However, they also come with risks.
 If your dog is sensitive, the fatty marrow found in the center of the bone can cause pancreatitis.

-Only buy marrow bones that are longer than your dog’s snout.
+As a rule of thumb, only buy marrow bones that are longer than your dog’s snout.
 Shorter-cut marrow bones have been known to get stuck behind the teeth of the lower jaw, which often requires surgery to remove.

 Dogs love to play with things that aren’t theirs.
 Socks, blankets, cat toys, and just about anything else they can find.
 However, it is incredibly important that all small toys are out of their reach.

 You should also keep an eye on your pup’s own toys.
-If they are breaking off pieces of their toys, make sure to discard the toy and those pieces right away.
-Swallowing can result in an intestinal blockage.
+If they are breaking off small pieces of their toys, make sure to discard the toy and those pieces right away.
+Swallowing them can result in an intestinal blockage.

 Human Toys and Stuffed Animals